 5 Tips for Staying Creative

 Creativity is a fickle friend.
-One day they’re there encouraging you to your best endeavours, the next they’ve abandoned you in your hour of need.
-What do you need to do to make sure Creativity stays loyal to you when you need that little bit extra?
-Maybe these tips will help.
+One day you feel as though you're smashing your targets and reaching all of your goals and the next all inspiration has abandoned you in your hour of need.
+What do you need to reignite that creativity when it feels like all hopes are lost?
+We think these tips will help:

 3. Go for a walk